cs3org/OCM-API/IETF-OCM.md

 trusted to accept this Invite.
 A 409 response status means the Invite was already accepted.

-The Invite Sender OCM Server MUST verify the HTTP Signature on the Invite Acceptance Request, and SHOULD apply its own policies for trusting the Invite Receiver OCM Server, before processing the Invite Acceptance Request and sending the Invite Acceptance Response.
+Before processing the Invite Acceptance Request and sending the Invite Acceptance Response, the Invite Sender OCM Server SHOULD apply its own policies for trusting the Invite Receiver OCM Server.
+Any HTTP Signature on the request is verified as described in [HTTP Message Signatures](#http-message-signatures).

 As with the `userID` in the Invite Acceptance Request, the one in the Response also doesn't need to be human-memorable, doesn't need to match